 There are hundreds of independent farms (the above-mentioned agriturismi) all over the country.
 Many of them can be visited during open days and specially organised events.
 Kids can take part in such activities as olive picking, pea shelling, and even grape stomping.
 They can also learn how to plant vegetables and how to take care of them.
 It is a fun, hands-on way to learn about food.

 Many cities in Italy also organise children and family fairs with hundreds of exhibitors.
-Often, there are several agricultural farms taking part, too.
-For example, at the Children and Family Fair in Vicenza, a farm often sets up space for kids to plant water lettuce.
+Usually, the local farms take part, too.
+For example, at the Children and Family Fair in Vicenza, a farm often sets up space for kids to plant and water lettuce.
 Another farm at the same event sets up an area with old agricultural equipment so that kids can try their hand at corn shelling and other such activities.
 It is always a lot of fun!

 17. Let Your Kids Experiment with Modern and Contemporary Art in Italy

-Think Italy and, most probably, the first thing that will pop in your mind will be a reference to its ancient or Renaissance art.
-Yet Italy has an incredibly rich modern and contemporary art scene which can be a lot of fun to explore together with your kids.
+Think Italy and, most probably, the first thing that will pop in your mind will be a reference to the country’s ancient or Renaissance art.
+Yet Italy has also an incredibly rich modern and contemporary art scene which can be a lot of fun to explore together with your kids.

 Traipsing around museums stuffed with masterpieces by ancient and Renaissance masters may be your idea of heaven.
 In the meantime, kids can easily get bored with all those endless paintings of Biblical scenes.
 Instead, modern and contemporary sculptures, drawings, and paintings may speak just your child’s language with their bright colours and imaginative shapes.